Inductive and Coinductive Topological Generation with Church's thesis and the Axiom of Choice

-Examples varies from Heyting arithmetic with finite types in \cite{DT88} which is constructively consistent with both principles simultaneously, to foundations for Brouwer's intuitionistic mathematics in \cite{DT88} which are inconsistent with Church's thesis, or foundations like Aczel's Constructive Set Theory, for short {\bf CZF}, which are constructively consistent only with Church's thesis but not with the Axiom of Choice (see~\cite[9.2,10.1]{rathjen2006b}), whereas the combination of $\ct$ and the full axiom of choice together with {\bf CZF} gives rise to inconsistency.
+Examples vary from Heyting arithmetic in all finite types, which is constructively consistent with both principles simultaneously (cf.~\cite{DT88}), to foundations for Brouwer's intuitionistic mathematics in~\cite{DT88} which are inconsistent with $\ct$, to foundations like Aczel's Constructive Set Theory, for short {\bf CZF}, which is constructively consistent with $\ct$ together with some restricted forms of the Axiom of Choice (see~\cite[9.2,10.1]{rathjen2006b}), whereas the combination of $\ct$ and the full axiom of choice together with {\bf CZF} gives rise to inconsistency.

-This matter of fact led the authors in \cite{mtt} to design a Minimalist Foundation as a constructive foundation compatible with most relevant constructive and classical foundations.

-Moreover, another peculiarity of the Minimalist Foundation \mf\ in~\cite{m09} is that of being a two-level Minimalist Foundation, for short \mf, completed in \cite{m09}, equipped with an extensional level, called \emtt, formulated in a language close to that of everyday mathematical practice, interpreted via a quotient model in an intensional level, called \mtt, designed as a type-theoretic base for a proof-assistant.
+Moreover, another peculiarity of the Minimalist Foundation \mf\ in~\cite{m09} is that of being a two-level foundation, as required in~\cite{mtt}.
+Indeed, \mf\ is equipped with an extensional level, called \emtt, formulated in a language close to that of everyday mathematical practice and interpreted via a quotient model in a further intensional level, called \mtt, designed as a type-theoretic base for a proof-assistant.

 The notion of two-level constructive foundation was introduced in~\cite{mtt}, motivated by the need to founding constructive mathematics on a theory consistent with the axiom of choice and Church's thesis $\ct$ (via an extension of Kleene realizability interpretation of intuitionistic arithmetics) including a way to formalize usual desirable extensional set-theoretic principles, such as extensional equality of functions, which are inconsistent with the axiom of choice and $\ct$ (see also~\cite{DT88}).